harness/developer-hub/docs/feature-flags/ff-ccm/using-ff-ccm.md

 5. Select **Continue**.

 :::info note
-If you'd like further information about setting up your Cloud Provider, have a read of the [Harness 'Set up CCM for AWS'](../../cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-azure.md) documentation.
+If you'd like further information about setting up your Cloud Provider, have a read of the [Harness 'Set up CCM for Azure'](../../cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-azure.md) documentation.
 :::

 ### Set Up CCM For GCP

-import select_gcp from './static/set-up-cost-visibility-for-gcp-01.png'
-import create_dataset from './static/set-up-cost-visibility-for-gcp-02.png'
-import dataset_name from './static/set-up-cost-visibility-for-gcp-03.png'
-import dataset_permissions from './static/data-permissions-gcp.png'

 Harness Cloud Cost Management (CCM) monitors the cloud costs of your GCP products, projects, SKUs, and location.
 As a first step, you need to connect Harness to your GCP account to get insights into your cloud infrastructure, and GCP services, Compute Engine, Cloud Storage, BigQuery, etc. CCM offers a wide range of features to track and control costs associated with your cloud resources.